 Mistakes and errors on credit reports are surprisingly common.
-Thankfully, he process of disputing and removing inaccurate credit data is relatively straight-forward.
+Thankfully, the process of disputing and removing inaccurate credit data is relatively straightforward.
 But it can take some time—anywhere from a few weeks to a few months.
 As long as you’ve started your pre-approval application early enough?
 Then you can clear up any issues related to errors or inaccurate credit reporting before they become a major inconvenience.

 3. Understand What You Can Afford

 When you secure a pre-approval for a mortgage, you won’t just get a ‘yes’ or ‘no’ answer from a lender about whether you qualify for a mortgage.
 You’ll also find out how much you’ll potentially be able to borrow based on your current financial situation.

 Now, borrowing the absolute maximum amount a mortgage lender is willing to offer you is probably not the most financially-savvy choice for most would-be homebuyers.
 Hopefully, you’ve also created a budget for your household.
 Before you buy a home, you should have at least a rough idea of how much of your income you’d be able and willing to pay for your housing each month.
 If you want to quickly see what you’re able to afford and what potential monthly expenses could look like, get a custom quote with us here.

 4. Navigate Buying in the Current Market with Confidence